 After some research, Lori found a published paper by a diligent, experienced, and compassionate veterinary neurologist at the Angell Animal Medical Center in Boston.
 When Lori contacted him, he agreed to consult on Tink's case and work with a local veterinarian at The Pet Stop in Anchorage for the next year to year and a half which is how long he estimated it would take to treat her condition and wean her off all medication.

-Tink relapsed on June 2, 2009, at which time all her GME symptoms returned and she experienced a seizure and an acute attack of severe vertigo.
+Tink later relapsed, at which time all her GME symptoms returned and she experienced a seizure and an acute attack of severe vertigo.
 She recovered within 12 hours of receiving an increased dose of prednisone.
 As a result, her medications and medication schedules were adjusted.
 Since that time all her GME symptoms have disappeared.
 She can walk and run in a straight line, jump and shake her head without falling over, and can eat and drink and eliminate on her own.
 Her balance and coordination is 90%, or more, recovered.
 Best of all, it's been more than 7 months since Lori was told Tinky was dying.

 Tinky’s Claim Refund